-Your dog can get dehydrated, and you might consider giving them Pedialyte as a fix.
+Your dog can get dehydrated and you might consider giving them Pedialyte as a fix.
 Dehydration takes place when the body loses excess amounts of fluid.
 This doesn’t only involve water deficiency in the system, but electrolytes as well, like potassium, sodium and chloride.
-When a dog becomes ill, there is a tendency for him to refuse liquid.
+When a dog becomes ill, there is a tendency for them to refuse liquid.

 Dehydration usually takes place when there is insufficient fluid intake, diarrhea and continuous vomiting.
 An onset of fever may also worsen the situation.

 Water is very important since it comprises 60% of the body weight of your dog.
 It is responsible for dissolving food and eliminating toxins.
-Simply put, it is a vital component for the overall system function of the dog’s body.
+Simply put, it is a vital component for your dog’s body and the proper functioning of their overall system.
 When there is an excessive loss of body fluid, dehydration takes place.

-Aside from illness, this may also be triggered by extreme hot environment.
-An onset of dehydration is not something that can be taken lightly, this may prove to be fatal if not treated immediately.
+Aside from illness, this may also be triggered by an extremely hot or dry environment.
+An onset of dehydration is not something that can be taken lightly and can prove to be fatal if not treated immediately.

 Pedialyte, though primarily made for human use, may also be used for dogs.
 It is one of the most effective treatments to rehydrate your pet.
-It is made to re-establish the fluid and electrolyte balance of the system.
-If you’re wondering how much you should give to your dog, simply check the dosage chart provided.
-Know that the appropriate dosage must also depend on the body weight of your pet.
+It’s very effective at reestablishing the fluids and electrolyte balance of the system.
+If you are wondering how much you should give to your dog, check the dosage chart provided assuming you’ve purchased a dog formulated version of the product.
+Keep in mind that the appropriate dosage depends on the body weight of your pet.

 You can also use a 50/50 mixture of Pedialyte and water.
 However, avoid mixing the product with other fluids, especially those with sugar additives.
 This may only worsen your dog’s condition by drawing out more water from the cells.

 Pedialyte is a type of electrolyte mixture primarily made for infants.
-This solution effectively brings balance of electrolyte and fluid in the system.
+This solution effectively helps to bring a balance of electrolytes and fluid to the system.
 It is mainly comprised of chloride, sodium and potassium.
 Pedialyte also contain carbohydrates, like dextrose.